cacodcar/cacodcar.github.io/_posts/2020-8-25-Constrained_Regression.md

 \end{align*}
 $$

-It can be solved by solving the orignial system or some manipulations can be made that rapidly accelterate this process.
+It can be solved by solving the original system or some manipulations can be made that rapidly accelerate this process.

-Here is the source code for the Naive version in Python 3.7 and numpy.
+Here is the source code for the naive version in Python 3.7 and NumPy.

 ```python
 import numpy